Kitchen Renovation Permits in Vancouver (2026 Guide)

 Typical permit-free upgrades

-- Painting + cosmetic finish updates
+- Painting and cosmetic finish updates

 Common “hidden” permit triggers